 Treating Lyme Disease

 Treatment with antibiotics usually produces a rapid improvement in symptoms.
 If there are more serious issues that might be secondary to Lyme disease, such as kidney disease, a longer course of antibiotics along with additional medications is usually necessary.
 Your vet will come up with a treatment plan that is aligned with your cat's needs and medical situation.

 Prevention of Lyme Disease

 Tick control is extremely important for the prevention of Lyme disease (and other diseases that can be transmitted by ticks).
 This is true for both pets and humans.
-Check outdoor cats daily for ticks and remove them as soon as possible.
+Check outdoor cats daily for ticks and safely remove them as soon as possible.
 In long-haired cats, be sure to pull back the fur and examine the cat at the skin level.
 A tick will attach itself to the animals' skin, not fur, if it is feeding.
-Since ticks must feed for at least 12 hours (possibly 24-48 hours) before transmitting the bacteria that causes Lyme disease, removing the tick as soon as possible can help prevent transmission.
-Be careful handling ticks, as they are potentially infective to people too.
+Since ticks must feed for at least 12 hours (possibly 24 to 48 hours) before transmitting the bacteria that causes Lyme disease, removing the tick as soon as possible can help prevent transmission.
+Be careful handling ticks as they are potentially infective to people too.
 If possible, try to save the tick in a sealed plastic bag or container.
 Some vets will want to examine or test the tick, but that will vary on a case by case basis.

 Please note: this article has been provided for informational purposes only.
 If your pet is showing any signs of illness, please consult a veterinarian as quickly as possible.